fredmalh/Instruments_manager/README.md

 No need to have python installed to use them

+## Description of the dependencies in the file module_dependencies.md

 ## Features
 - User authentication with different access levels (admin and normal users)
 - Instrument management